dCache/dcache-book2/config-gplazma.md

 #### nsswitch

-The GP2-NSSWITCH provides forward and reverse mapping for NFS4 using your system's `nsswitch` service.
+The `nsswitsch` provides forward and reverse mapping for `NFSv4.1` using your system's `nsswitch` service.

 #### nis

-The GP2-NIS forward and reverse mapping for NFS4 using your site's NIS service.
+The `nis` plug-in forward and reverse mapping for `NFSv4.1` using your site's NIS service.

-`gplazma.nis.server`
+Properties

+**gplazma.nis.server**

-NIS server host
+    `NIS` server host

-Default: nisserv.domain.com
+    Default: `nisserv.domain.com`

-`gplazma.nis.domain`
+**gplazma.nis.domain**

-NIS domain
+    `NIS` domain

      Default: domain.com

 Using X509 Certificates
 =======================

-Most plug-ins of CELL-GPLAZMA support X509 certificates for authentication and authorisation.
-X509 certificates are used to identify entities (e.g., persons, hosts) in the Internet.
+Most plug-ins of gPlazma support X.509 certificates for authentication and authorisation.
+X.509 certificates are used to identify entities (e.g., persons, hosts) in the Internet.
 The certificates contain a DN (Distinguished Name) that uniquely describes the entity.
 To give the certificate credibility it is issued by a CA (Certificate Authority) which checks the identity upon request of the certificate (e.g., by checking the persons id).
-For the use of X509 certificates with DCACHE your users will have to request a certificate from a CA you trust and you need host certificates for every host of your DCACHE instance.
+For the use of X.509 certificates with dCache your users will have to request a certificate from a CA you trust and you need host certificates for every host of your dCache instance.

 CA Certificates
 ---------------